OpenMoonRay/openmoonray-docs/docs/moonray/materials/dwa/DwaToonMaterial.md

   default: 0.0

-  <p>Bindable offset to the ramp-position, add a small variation using noise etc for art-directable ramp thresholds<\p>
+  <p>Bindable offset to the ramp-position, add a small variation using noise etc for art-directable ramp thresholds</p>

   <h3>ramp_position_offset1</h3>